• Skip to primary navigation

 • To make cocktails or mocktails such as a lemon drop martini, pink lemonade or iced tea.

-• It can be added coffee, tea or bubble tea to give them a slight floral flavour.
+• It can be added to coffee, tea, or bubble tea to give the drink a slight floral flavour.

 • Serve it over vanilla ice cream to give it a delicate rose flavour.

-• Add it to some club soda to make a pretty pink sparkling drink.
+• Add it to club soda to make a pretty pink sparkling drink.

 A glass jar filled with a sugar syrup and topped with two dried rose petals.